 The Indian stock market has had an impressive run over the past five years.
-Eaton Vance Greater India (ETGIX), for instance, posted a greater than 50% annualized return over this period, turning a $5,000 investment into some $38,000.
+Eaton Vance Greater India (ETGIX), for instance, posted more than a 42% annualized return over this period, turning a $5,000 investment into about $30,000.
 Not too shabby.

 But are the good times coming to an end for Indian stocks?

-The Economist seemed to think so back on Feb.
-3, when it published an article noting that from an economic standpoint, India's "prices are rising fast, factories are at full capacity, [and] loans are piling up."
+The Economist seemed to think so last February, when it published an article noting that from an economic standpoint, India's "prices are rising fast, factories are at full capacity, [and] loans are piling up."

 Those facts caused the publication to issue a warning: "If you're looking for a stock market bubble, Indian share prices have risen more than fourfold over the past four years, far more than in China.
 If something is not done, then a hard landing will become inevitable."

-Over the past eight months, Indian inflation has somewhat come under control, recently hitting a five-year low of 3.06%.
+On the other hand, a lot of positive changes have occurred in India since last February.
+For instance, over the past year, Indian inflation has somewhat come under control, recently hitting 3.93% -- down from 6.69% in January 2007.
+In October, the Securities Exchange Board of India took measures to improve its management of capital inflow.
 Moreover, a September OECD report stated that the Indian government's GDP growth target of 10% in 2011 is achievable if market-based reforms continue.

 What this means for you

 In 2001 alone, many of the overheated U.S. tech darlings came crashing down.
-The Nasdaq 100 dropped 31%, along with names such as BEA Systems
+The Nasdaq 100 dropped 31%, along with names such as Comcast

 Avoid the hype